^

 Protein content in urine

-Increase in serum uric acid concentration suggests
+An increase in serum uric acid concentration suggests

-Decrease in albumin concentration indicates the degree of damage (permeability) of the endothelium
+A decrease in albumin concentration indicates the degree of damage (permeability) of the endothelium

-• Pain in epigastrium or right hypochondrium.
+• Pain in the epigastrium or right hypochondrium.

-• Icery sclera and skin.
+• Icterus of the sclera and skin.

-Gestosis - Diagnosis
+Read also: Gestosis - Diagnostics

 What tests are needed?

-Treatment of the gestosis
+Treatment gestosis

-Prevention of convulsive syroid
+Prevention of convulsive syndrome

 Magnesium sulfate

-Effects of magnesium sulphate
+Effects of magnesium sulfate

-Effects Concentration of magnesium ions in blood plasma, mmol / l
+Effects Concentration of magnesium ions in blood plasma, mmol/l

-Normal level in plasma
+Normal plasma level

 1.5-2.0